Kelley & Scott_Revelstoke Wedding_The Sutton Place Hotel Wedding_Revelstoke mountain resort wedding_Revelstoke wedding photographers_Yuekoimage

 2 STANDING UP FRONT AND ACTUALLY GETTING MARRIED IN FRONT OF EVERYONE.
 NOT EVEN REALIZING ANYONE WAS THERE

-1) The first look – I was initially resistant to seeing each other before the ceremony, but due to time constraints at our venue we had to do most of our pictures before the ceremony.
+1) The first look – I was initially resistant to seeing each other before the ceremony, but due to time constraints at our venue we got from Nashville wedding venues we had to do most of our pictures before the ceremony.
 I loved having this private intimate moment together for a few minutes.
 It also helped the pre-ceremony jitters and reminded me that the whole day was really just about us being together.

 2) The Gondola ride and photos of just the two of us.
 It was nice to have some time alone, to laugh and admire one another on the ride up to the top of the mountain, and then back down.
 It was a little bit of down time between all the busyness and chaos of the day.
 Scott packed some snacks in a cooler, and a couple of beers.
 Even though we were dressed in our best gear, we still got to just sit back and sip a beer together.